opensyria/blockchain/docs/audits/MODULE_B2_STORAGE.md

 - All UTXOs provable from blockchain history
 - Can reconstruct state by replaying all blocks

-Open Syria needs state root because:
+OpenSyria needs state root because:
 - Account model (state = balance map)
 - Balances NOT provable from blockchain alone
 - Fast sync requires trusted state snapshot